======================================================================

 Additionally, he was a professor of psychology at the University of

 Washington for 16 years.
-Since 2002, Gottman has worked as the
+Since 2002, Gottman, now an emeritus

 Awards and honors